raytonc/Director.y/README.md

 Ask questions like:

 -   "What's taking up the most space?"
--   "How many PDFs are here?"
 -   "Which files were modified today?"

 **Flow:**

 1. AI generates a read-only PowerShell script
-2. The script is validated
+2. Syntax validation (with automatic retry if errors are found)
+3. Script classification and safety checks
-3. It runs safely in the sandbox
+4. Execution in the sandbox
-4. Results are summarized in plain English
+5. Results are summarized in plain English

 ---